Mateo-Revilla/FinanceHadoop/README.md

 ```
 covid
+├── runall.sh                  # script I used to run all the hadoop jobs on my Dumbo cluster
 ├── data-processing
    ├── clean                   # MapReduce job that cleans `us-covid.csv` to `covid-data-clean.csv`
    ├── count                   # Counts the number of rows in an arbitrary input file